rebbix/rebbix.github.io/_team/2016-01-01-separator.md

 type: "separator"
 ---
 # 2016
-Had to purchase one more coffee machine
+Had to purchase one more coffee machine.